NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 | flax seed         | 1–2 mg       | 24.97 - 49.93  MW hrs | Yes                       |

 ### Brain energy usage in grams of mass-energy
-Converting mass to energy at 168.5 micrograms per year, the human brain uses about 20 watts uninterupted of power.
+Converting mass to energy at 168.5 µg per year, the human brain uses about 20 watts continious uninterupted of power.

- That is about 168.5 micrograms of mass-energy per year.
+ That is about 168.5 µg of mass-energy per year.

-  Insanely more efficient than a data center, which uses about 1.5 grams of mass-energy per year.
-The human brain is about 30 times more efficient than a data center server.
 ```text
 You have: 20 watt / hour * day * siderealyear
 You want: micro g